Ch-Sh/ARShootingGame/README.md

 # Augmented Reality Survival Shooting Game
-The work is the extension of the classical Survival Shooting Game of Unity Tutorial.
-With the help of the image markes, the game could be played in the augmented environment.
+The work is the extension of the classical Survival Shooting Game.
+With the help of the image markes, the game could be played in self-defined augmented environment.

 **Required Unity Editor Version 5.5.2f1 or higher**